kafeg/elitewingmissions/README.md

-# elitelog
+# elite wing missions
-Some info from Elite Dangerous Player Journal https://elite-journal.readthedocs.io/en/latest/
+Some info from Elite Dangerous Player Journal https://elite-journal.readthedocs.io/en/latest/ for Elite Wing Missions to keep tracking for current commodities count, required to be delivered to complete missions.

 # Run